KonradIT/goprowifihack/README.md

 ## This vs OpenGoPro

 This is an effort to document the **mobile app APIs** used by GoPro, internally called gpControl APIs or Smarty APIs.
-OpenGoPro is somewhat limited in what endpoints are available over WiFi.
+OpenGoPro V2 supports all commands over WiFi and USB, making this effort largely useless these days.
 Fortunately they've kept the BLE part 100% identical to what we documented over here.

+This repository will just be updated to cover the gpControl APIs, if they change at all between future cameras, which might reveal new features and/or support endpoints not covered by OpenGoPro.
+Users are encouraged to switch to the OpenGoPro spec.

-OpenGoPro only supports the Hero9 Black (at least officially - their BLE commands are compatible with older BLE-enabled cams given the proper characteristic).
+OpenGoPro supports Hero9 Black, Hero10 and Hero11 (at least officially - their BLE commands are compatible with older BLE-enabled cams given the proper characteristic).
 This repository covers nearly a decade of GoPro camera releases.

 This repository will get updates only if the gpControl API is kept available, if the GoPro App ceases to use gpControl and switches to OpenGoPro, what's the point?